The versal deformation of small resolutions of conic bundles over $\mathbb{P}^1\times\mathbb{P}^1$ with two sections blown down: Introduction

-In subsequent years, progress was made in the classification and description of twistor spaces over $\P^2\#\cdots\#\P^2$, the connected sum of $n\ge 3$ copies of $\P^{2}$ considered as a real $4$-manifold, see \cite{df}, \cite{krs}, \cite{lb1}, \cite{ku}, \cite{k-k} and \cite{po92} for early works.
-It was understood around 1990 that there are two types of twistor spaces over $\P^2\#\P^2\#\P^2$, both with an explicit description by equations and birational modifications.
-They are either small resolutions of double solids or they can be described as modifications of conic bundles, which is the more special type.
-From a general deformation theory argument \cite{df} it was clear that there must be a deformation of the second type into the first one.
+In the case $n=3$, all twistor space are Moishezon, but the LeBrun twistor spaces are not the most general.
+Also small resolutions of double solids, branched over a singular quartic, are twistor spaces, by the work of Poon (see \cite{po92}) and of Kurke and the first Author \cite{krs,k-k}.
+In the course of this work, Kurke realised that not only double solids but also modifications of conic bundles are candidates for twistor spaces (see \cite[Theorem 2.3]{krs}).
+From a general deformation theory argument \cite{df}, it was clear that there must be a deformation of a LeBrun twistor space into a small resolution of a double solid.
 The purpose of this paper is to explain in detail how this can be done.
-This answers a question asked by Herbert Kurke at the Berlin-Hamburg-Oslo Seminar on Singularities which was hosted by Arnfinn Laudal on 25--27 October 1991 in Oslo.
+This answers a question asked by Herbert Kurke at the Berlin--Hamburg--Oslo Seminar on Singularities which was hosted by Arnfinn Laudal on 25--27 October 1991 in Oslo.